 - Flash the LED until the sensor is deactivated (roughly 10 times/second) - · Activate the relay until the sensor is deactivated - Loop an audio file out of the Intercom speaker until the sensor is deactivated - Call a preset extension and play a pre-recorded audio file (once)

 Note Calling a preset extension can be set up as a point-to-point call, but currently can't send delayed DTMF tones.

-1. Click on the Sensor Config button to open the Sensor Configuration page (Figure 2-20).
+1. Click Sensor Config to open the Sensor Configuration page (Figure 2-21).